top of page

 - 50% of Haitians in cities are unemployed

-- 80% of population lives below the poverty line
+- 80% of the population lives below the poverty line

 - Crippled agriculture